rlamacraft/purescript-purely-scriptable/README.md

 # purescript-purely-scriptable
-PureScript library for interfacing with the APIs exposed by the (Scriptable iOS app)[https://scriptable.app].
+PureScript library for interfacing with the APIs exposed by the [Scriptable iOS app](https://scriptable.app).

 ## Example